pr1yasha/SortingVisualiser/README.md

 # SortingVisualiser

-A java program that visualises different sorting methods with a GUI.
+A java program that visualises different sorting methods with a Java Swing GUI.

 # Bubble Sort
 In bubble sort, the cursor (pink) loops through the unsorted array, obtains the largest number and places it at the end of the unsorted array.